zry98/movistar-home-hacks/RG3205W/README.en.md

 But unfortunately, the more common variant on the market is `Rev5`, which comes without the USB Type-C connector populated.

-However, the 4-pin white female JST-PH2.0 connector nearby is also connected to the 4 USB 2.0 pins, with the pinout from left to right: `D-`, `D+`, `GND`, `+5V`, you can use it to lead out the USB connection without needing to solder an SMD USB Type-C connector (which is very difficult to do).
+However, the 4-pin white female JST-PH2.0 connector nearby (marked as "J4902") is also connected to the 4 USB 2.0 pins, with the pinout from left to right: `D-`, `D+`, `GND`, `+5V`, you can use it to lead out the USB connection without needing to solder an SMD USB Type-C connector (which is very difficult to do).

 ![rev5-usb-jst-port-connection](../assets/img/RG3205W-rev5-usb-jst-port-connection.jpg)